Skip to content

 Rolling Indexed Registers

-cdbuff has a circular buffer with indexed registers [0-9] similar to vim.
-Every path stored with '-s' will pushed into the indexed registers buffer with the most recent being assigned to register 0.
-The previous path that was stored in register 0 will be pushed to register 1 and so on.
+cdbuff features a circular buffer/register system with indexed registers [0-9], similar to Vim.
+Every path stored using the -s option is pushed into the indexed registers, with the most recent path assigned to register 0.
+The previous path in register 0 is then shifted to register 1, and so on, with older paths cascading through the remaining registers.

 Getting started